Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

-\textbf{Bounds on Tracked Weight-Sums.} Consider the case when for a state $q$, we have (i)~$\Opt(\maxDLC)(q)$ to be not $+\infty$, and (ii)~$\maxOpt(\maxMPC)(q)\leq 0$. \begin{compactenum} \item Since $\Opt(\maxDLC)(q)$ is not $+\infty$, the following fact follows from Theorem~\ref{thrm_basic}.\\ \textsf{\underline{Fact 1}:} There exists a memoryless player-1 strategy $\pi_1$ such that in all plays that arise from $\pi_1$, all cycles $U$ formed during the play either (a)~have a weight-sum that is not negative or, (b)~ consist of only coB\"uchi states. \item Since $\maxOpt(\maxMPC)(q)\leq 0$, the following fact follows from Theorem~\ref{thrm_basic}.\\ \textsf{\underline{Fact 2}:} Player~2 has a strategy $\pi_2$ such that in all plays that arise from $\pi_2$, all cycles $U$ formed during the play (a)~have a weight-sum, that is not strictly positive; \emph{and} (b)~contain at least one non-\tcoBuchi state. \end{compactenum} Now consider average debit level games. \begin{compactenum} \item Due to \textsf{Fact 1}, player~1 can ensure that all cycles $U$ formed during the play have a weight-sum of at least $0$, or consist of only coB\"uchi states.
+\textbf{Bounds on Tracked Weight-Sums.} Consider the case when for a state $q$, we have (i)~$\Opt(\maxDLC)(q)$ to be not $+\infty$, and (ii)~$\maxOpt(\maxMPC)(q)\leq 0$ (with the original weights). \begin{compactenum} \item Since $\Opt(\maxDLC)(q)$ is not $+\infty$, the following fact follows from Theorem~\ref{thrm_basic}.\\ \textsf{\underline{Fact 1}:} There exists a memoryless player-1 strategy $\pi_1$ such that in all plays that arise from $\pi_1$, all cycles $U$ formed during the play either (a)~have a weight-sum that is not negative or, (b)~ consist of only coB\"uchi states. \item Since $\maxOpt(\maxMPC)(q)\leq 0$, the following fact follows from Theorem~\ref{thrm_basic}.\\ \textsf{\underline{Fact 2}:} Player~2 has a strategy $\pi_2$ such that in all plays that arise from $\pi_2$, all cycles $U$ formed during the play (a)~have a weight-sum that is not strictly positive; \emph{and} (b)~contain at least one non-\tcoBuchi state. \end{compactenum} Now consider average debit level games. \begin{compactenum} \item Due to \textsf{Fact 1}, player~1 can ensure that all cycles $U$ formed during the play have a weight-sum of at least $0$, or consist of only coB\"uchi states.
 Observe that such strategies are good for player~1, since a negative cycle is only favorable for player~2, i.e., if a negative cycle is executed then the average debit level increases. \item Due to \textsf{Fact 2}, player~2 can ensure that no matter the strategy of player~1, all the cycles formed will have a weight-sum of at most $0$, and will contain at least one non-\tcoBuchi state.
-Observe that such strategies are good for player~2, since a positive cycle is only favorable for player~1 for the average debit level objective, i.e., if a positive cycle is executed the average debit level decreases. \end{compactenum} Combining the above two statements, we have that there exist optimal plays (plays when both players are playing optimally), for the average debit level objective, where for all cycles formed along the play, the weight-sum will be exactly be~0, and there will be at least one non-\tcoBuchi state.
-Thus, if both players are playing optimally in the average debit \tcoBuchi game, then the tracked original weight-sums will stay in the range $-|Q| \cdot W$ to $|Q| \cdot W$, and the \tcoBuchi objective will not be satisfied.
-We use this fact to restrict the set that these tracked original weight-sums belong to in the constructed mean-payoff supremal game.
-We assign a new weight function (and add two new non-\tcoBuchi sink states) in the constructed mean-payoff supremal game (recall that in this game, player~1 is the maximizer) to ensure that both players play such that the resulting plays have tracked original weight-sums in the range $-|Q| \cdot W$ to $|Q| \cdot W$ as follows.
+Observe that such strategies are good for player~2, since a positive cycle is only favorable for player~1 for the average debit level objective, i.e., if a positive cycle is executed the average debit level decreases. \end{compactenum} Combining the above two statements, we have that there exist optimal plays (plays when both players are playing optimally), for the average debit level objective, where for all cycles formed along the play, the weight-sum will exactly be~0, and there will be at least one non-\tcoBuchi state. \emph{Thus, if both players are playing optimally in the average debit \tcoBuchi game, then the tracked original weight-sums will stay in the range $-|Q| \cdot W$ to $|Q| \cdot W$, and the \tcoBuchi objective will not be satisfied.} We use this fact to restrict the set that these tracked original weight-sums belong to in the constructed mean-payoff supremal game.
+We assign a new weight function: if the current sum of original weights is $\ell$, then the new weight function assigns value $\min(\ell, 0)$ to \emph{states} (recall that in this supremal game, player~1 is the maximizer).
+In addition, to ensure that both players play such that the resulting plays have tracked original weight-sums in the range $-|Q| \cdot W$ to $|Q| \cdot W$, we add two new non-\tcoBuchi sink states in the constructed mean-payoff supremal game to be used as follows.